Opencast-Moodle/documentation/docs/block/about.md

 This block can be used to link Moodle courses to Opencast series.
 Users with respective privileges (in the following called instructors) can use this block to upload videos via Moodle to Opencast.
 These videos are transmitted to the Opencast system by the cronjob and create an event in the respective series there.

- The block can be used to automatically set the access privileges of moodle users enrolled in the course.
+ The block can be used to automatically set the access privileges of Moodle users enrolled in the course.
 All events belonging to the series are displayed in the block.
 This way, the instructors get an overview of all recorded lectures as well as planned ones.
-Further, if setup correctly, the instructors are able to restrict the visibility to moodle groups or prevent access by students at all.
+Further, if setup correctly, the instructors are able to restrict the visibility to Moodle groups or prevent access by students at all.

 ## Installation